ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

 Through this project, I show my knowledge, and skills to create a Microsoft SOC lab from the ground up to configure Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Entra ID.
-Besides I apply workflows to examine identity-based threats, malware, phishing, and how to create incident reports that are mapped to MITRE ATT&CK for detection and response like are utilized in a SOC environment.
+Besides I apply workflows to examine identity-based threats, malware, phishing, and how to create incident reports that are mapped to MITRE ATT&CK for detection and response.

 ___